Date: Saturday 6/18

 At 11:30 am, view of the documentary “Finding Justice: The Untold Story of Women’s Fight for the Vote” with Amanda Owen, the filmmaker and Executive Director of the Justice Bell Foundation.
 Part present-day detective story and part historical account of the movement for voting rights, this documentary tells the story of a band of intrepid women and the Justice Bell—modeled after the Liberty Bell—which attracted nationwide attention and helped rally support in the last crucial years leading up to the passage of the Nineteenth Amendment.

-Also at the event, the League of Women’s Voters Abington-Cheltenham-Jenkintown Area chapter, kids’ crafts and refreshments.
+Also at the event, the League of Women’s Voters Abington-Cheltenham-Jenkintown Area chapter, an interactive musical performance by Philomusica Chorale of the Delaware Valley kids’ crafts and refreshments.

 About the Bell: In 1915, the Justice Bell travelled to all 67 counties in the Commonwealth to bring attention to a Pennsylvania referendum to give women the right to vote.
 Today the Justice Bell replica travels, bringing the story of the Bell and the courageous women who traveled with it to bring attention to their campaign for voting rights.
 Since 2019, the Justice Bell replica has been exhibited at Brandywine River Museum of Art (Chadds Ford, PA), Morven Museum & Garden (Princeton, NJ), Hagen History Center (Erie, PA), York History Center, and Berks History Center, among other locations.
 The pandemic limited some planned exhibitions, including at the State Capitol in Harrisburg.
 The Bell will be exhibited at the Upper Dublin Public Library in Fort Washington, Pennsylvania from June 1, 2022 to March 15, 2023.